Chapter 9 Performance Measures

 We also include SE and bias for ease of reference.

 RMSE takes into account both bias and variance.
 For aggregation and multi-level modeling, the RMSE is the same as the standard error, which makes sense because these estimators are not biased.
 For linear regression, the combination of bias plus increased variability yields a higher RMSE, with the standard error dominating the bias term (note how RMSE and SE are more similar than RMSE and bias).
 The difference between the estimators are pronounced because RMSE is the square root of the squared bias and squared standard error.
-Overall, aggregation and multi-level modeling have RMSEs around 17% smaller than linear regression—a consequential difference in accuracy.
+Overall, aggregation and multi-level modeling have RMSEs around 10% smaller than linear regression, meaning they tend to produce estimates that are closer to the truth than linear regression.

 9.2 Measures for Variance Estimators